Share this

 Inventory cost encompasses all expenses involved in acquiring and holding goods for resale.
 Accurately calculating these costs is essential for businesses to understand their profitability and manage their financial health effectively.
 Companies need to consider not only the purchase price of goods but also various other expenses that contribute to the overall inventory valuation.

 There are different methods to calculate inventory cost, including FIFO (First-In, First-Out), LIFO (Last-In, First-Out), and the weighted average method.
-Each of these methods impacts the financial statements differently, and businesses must choose the one that aligns with their operational strategy.
+Each inventory cost calculation method impacts financial statements differently, which is why accountants recommend businesses choose the one that best aligns with their operational strategy.

 Components of Inventory Cost